phyrondev/openimageio/openimageio-sys/README.md

 ### Using a Custom OpenImageIO Distribution

-If you have a custom OpenImageIO distribution, you can use the `CMAKE_INSTALL_PREFIX` environment variable to point to the root of the
+If you have a custom OpenImageIO distribution, you can use the `CMAKE_INSTALL_PREFIX` environment variable to point to the root of it:
-this:

 ```sh
 CMAKE_INSTALL_PREFIX=/path/to/oiio cargo build